CH1NMAY117/Bulk_RNA-Seq_Analysis_Pipeline/Readme.md

 ./qualimap_v2.3/qualimap rnaseq -bam fastq/PC3_Normoxia_S2.bam -gtf Homo_sapiens.GRCh38.114.gtf –outdir fastq/gtf –java-mem-size=6G
 ```

-_Runs Qualimap RNA-seq on the `LNCAP_Hypoxia_S1.bam` using the provided GTF and directs output to `fastq/gtf` with 6 GB Java heap size.
+_Runs Qualimap RNA-seq on the `LNCAP_Hypoxia_S1.bam` using the provided '.gtf' and directs output to `fastq/gtf` with 6 GB Java heap size.
 The same Qualimap command is run for each sample BAM; see the script for all sample lines._
+**You can visualize '.bam' files using [IGV Tools](https://igv.org/).**